-- (a) The rights to receive cash flows from the asset have expired - (b) The Group has transferred the asset and substantially all the risks and rewards of the asset have been transferred - (c) The Group has neither transferred nor retained substantially all the risks and rewards of the asset, but has transferred control of the asset.
+(a) The rights to receive cash flows from the asset have expired asset have been transferred of the asset, but has transferred control of the asset.

-On derecognition of a financial asset in its entirety, the difference between the carrying amount and the consideration received or receivable including any cumulative gain or loss that had been recognized in other comprehensive income, is recognized in profit or loss.
+(b) The Group has transferred the asset and substantially all the risks and rewards of the amount and the consideration received or receivable including any cumulative gain or loss that had been recognized in other comprehensive income, is recognized in profit or loss.